CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 Practical Eligibility Clarifications

 Even if you meet the basic criteria, make sure your business has some activity and income.
-Applicants without a track record of small business operations may be asked for extra verification.
+Applicants without a track record of small-business operations may be asked for additional verification.

 Documents Required for Application